tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 ---
 #Cite/Movie/Star-Wars [movieRefType:: Star Wars/Character Name]

+sudoMinor:: Made Luke 17 so that Case can still be old enough to have a job but it's less weird for him to have a relationship with Luke. sudoMinor:: Changed Luke's birthday to 22 October, the day I first started writing MONO.
+#minorChange #unseenByLun

 # Luke, THE RELUCTANT HERO
 His bond with [[Sam Ward|Sam]] is so strong that it allows him to track their SOUL to [[CURSED AL]].
 Luke’s SOUL is also quite powerful itself, allowing him to use [[Magic]], but it’s his bond with Sam that truly gives him strength.

 **Plot:** Luke awakens in his house.
 He is a young man of average height, perhaps somewhat on the short side, and a bit scrawny.
 He’s not malnourished, per se, but he isn’t exactly musclebound, either.
 He gets dressed, heads outside, and picks some tulips from the garden.
 It’s a beautiful day outside.
 He goes to the neighboring house, knocks on the door, and asks for Sam.

-Luke is 16.
+Luke is 17.
 He runs cross-country because Sam does, and only because Sam does.
 He doesn't care much for sports, and he hates running.
 He helps [[The Mothers Campbell|his parents]] on the farm, but he can't wait to leave [[Genton]] where he can finally be himself.
 Maybe he (naively) wants to move to [[Rhapsody]]?
 This possibly contradicts my earlier characterization of Rhapsody, but he's also going there under different circumstances than he imagined.
 (Also a little bit of [Paris syndrome](https://en.wikipedia.org/wiki/Paris_syndrome).)

 ## Various Luke Characterizations
 Main idea: Luke was fully aware [[CURSED AL'S CURSED ORB|the Orb]] was made of chocolate and wanted to eat it from the start